MBSI-Inc/yolov8-pupil-detect/TUTORIAL.md

 ## Step 4: Predict on camera

-- Make sure you have a camera connected.
+- Make sure you have a camera connected and the weight file.

+- If you didn't have the weight, read the README file.

+- If you don't want to read the README file, there is the link <https://drive.google.com/file/d/13mIAXKPk6kJ8HmryrdM3k6FbiSb51-yv/view?usp=sharing>

 - Observe and execute the `step4_predict_camera.py` file.